ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/probes-resource-limits-env-variables.md

 * If requirements cannot be met, **the container cannot be created**
 * Memory behaves differently than CPU.
 Kubernetes doesn't block when memory requests exceed limits.
 If memory usage exceeds limits, the Pod enters "OOMKilled" state and is restarted

-> **Research Topic:** How should organizations determine the limits and minimum requirements for Pods?

 ## Environment Variables